Yayaka/Yayaka/specification/index.md

 - MUST its name
 - MUST its version
-- MAY list of user attributes
+- can list of user attributes
-- MAY list of events types
+- can list of events types
-- MAY list of contents types
+- can list of contents types
-- MAY list of notification types
+- can list of notification types
-- MAY parameters to configure
+- can parameters to configure

 ## [Yayaka subprotocol](yayaka.md)